 Hosting a fundraising event can be one of most lucrative activities your charity executes when looking to raise more for your cause.
 With Christmas just around the corner, capitalising on the season of increased generosity can go a long way when looking to hit your fundraising goals.

-As it’s the season of giving, we would like to give you the gift of 12 tips to ensure your next fundraising event is a success.
+As it’s the season of giving, we would like to give you the gift of 12 tips to ensure your next fundraising event is a success!

 3) Choose the best venue for your concept and demographic

-4) Incorporate immersive theatre to bring your cause to life
+4) Bring your event to life

-7) Use an MC/Auctioneer to drive up bidding
+7) Use an MC/Auctioneer to encourage bidding

 Social media can attract a younger audience that might be different to your usual demographic.
-Known as the ‘giving generation’, this audience is twice as likely to be influenced by social media than any other age group.
-Use LinkedIn, Twitter, and Facebook to interact and educate your followers directly, promote your online auction website, and bring your charity to life.
+Known as the ‘giving generation’, the millennial audience is twice as likely to be influenced by social media than any other age group.
+Use Instagram, Twitter, and Facebook to interact and educate your followers directly, promote your online auction website, and bring your charity to life.
 Create video content to portray an emotional message to pull at the heart strings and drive up additional bidding, pledging, and engagement with your event.

-10) Streamline your payment collection process to increase engagement
+10) Streamline your payment collection service

-11) Post event communication
+11) Post-event communication